 Is there anything more life affirming than glowing, saturated, natural green?
-Green fields, green mountains, bright new grass- or green Malachite.
+Green fields, green mountains, bright green new grass or green Malachite.
 Now while all those plant type things are green due to the chlorophyll inside their structures, Malachite is green due to it’s high concentrations of copper.
-In fact, ancient Egyptians actually mined this material, which was then ground for eyeshadow, painting pigments, and smelted into puddles to recover the copper ore in a more managable form.
+In fact, ancient Egyptians actually mined this material, which was then ground for eye shadow, painting pigments, and smelted into puddles to recover the copper ore in a more managable form.

 I don’t have 260 tons of Malachite.
 In fact- I don’t think I’ve ever seen 2 pounds of Malachite in person, but one just can’t help but be interested in such an unusual stone.
 Malachite is very soft, and brittle- as well as being extremely sensitive to both heat and acids.
 Caring for malachite jewelry should be done with a mild soap and gentle cleanser.
 Never steam or ultrasonically clean jewelry containing Malachite!

 The reason for all this care is due to the way the stone is formed.
 Malachite is actually a secondary mineral.
 Already I hear the clamoring for an explanation… A secondary mineral is what is formed when a chemical reaction occurs between two other substances.
 It’s a bit like mixing water and gelatin.
 One’s a powder(the mineral) one’s a liquid( a second substance).
 Mix them together, and you have that squishy semi-solid Jello!
 Or Malachite, as the case may be.
 In this instance, water containing carbon dioxide or other carbon bearing mixtures, flows over copper ores.
 The flow of the water over the copper forms a green oxide.Eventually, this oxide solidifies- while still showing the “flow” of the water that helped to create it.

 But wait! you say All this talk about green Malachite- I’ve seen something that’s blue that was called Malachite too!